 Cost Estimate: Provide an estimate of the workshop costs that will need to be reimbursed.
 Workshop fees will be based on the costs you will incur, plus lunch, beverages, and a nominal fee to cover administrative overhead.
 The conference will reimburse workshop expenses based on the approved budget, actual attendance, and submission of a completed reimbursement form with receipts attached.

 Weather Dependent: In the event of inclement weather, will the workshop need to be altered or cancelled?
-If plans need to be altered, briefly describe what changes would be required and what affect this may have on the learning opportunities.
+If plans need to be adjusted, briefly describe what changes would be required and what effect this may have on the learning opportunities.

 Tips for Successful Workshops

 - Be clear about the teachable skills or tools you will impart during the day.

 - In developing the itinerary or agenda, focus on the learning objectives and allow the project or tour sites to be the means of conveying those objectives.

 - Let the participants know in advance what clothing and other materials they will need for comfort and to get the most out of the workshop.

 - Minimize the time spent in vehicles.
 Plan for at least periodic use of trails during the workshop.

 - Be realistic about timing the day and avoid over scheduling.

 - Keep the mood light, but professional.